Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Today's Ride Choices

-Afternoon: Hotel to Tuna fish factory and backhouse to viewpoint to Hotel — 10 km (6 miles)
+Afternoon: Hotel to Tuna fish factory to viewpoint to Hotel — 10 km (6 miles)

 What to Expect: